-Analysts to explorers: Investing in European equities.
+Analysts to explorers: investing in European equities.

 If we are to deliver extraordinary investment returns, we must be more open-minded than the crowd.
 Our approach to Auto1 and Spotify illustrates this, writes European Equity Team’s Moritz Sitte.

 At Baillie Gifford, we seek companies with the potential to be exceptional.
 Businesses that can endure and thrive, which we can own for years if not decades.
-This is as much a behavioural as an analytical challenge.
-It requires a change to our whole mindset.

 It strikes me as misguided to approach such opportunities with a fixed view of what successful businesses look like based on metrics assessed over short timespans.